Ike-Ikechukwu/excel-revenue-profit-automation-dashboard-/README.md

   9. Total cost- Total cost associated with the transaction
   10. Total profit- Net profit earned from the transaction

 ## Methodology

+### Tools
+-  **Microsoft Excel**: Excel Serves as the core plaatform for analysis, automation, and dashboard delivery. it enables a solution that samll and medium businesses can adopt easily.
+-  **Power Query**: Power Query is used to automate data consolidation and standardization.
+This allows the latest monthly data to be included in the analysis with a single refresh.
+-  **Pivot Tables & Charts**: Pivot tales and chart power all KPIs and visuals in the dashboard.
+They ensure metrics update dynamically as the underlying data changes.
+-  **VBA**: VBA is used only to enchanse usability by toggling the dashboards between Revenue and Profit views.

 ### Data Cleaning & Preparation
 1.  **Data Collection:**